 How to plant Hydrangea

-Hydrangeas are shrubs grown for their large mophead or panical shape flower heads in late summer, they’re low maintenance and produce a show which improves every year.
-Fully frost hardy, they prefer to grow in partial shade in moist but well drained and fertile soils however they can tolerate full sun if the soil is reliably moist (but not boggy) throughout summer.
-Having a diverse range of size, colours and form, there is a Hydrangea for every garden, from large country to small courtyard gardens and pots!
+Hydrangeas are shrubs grown for their large mophead or panical flower heads in late summer, they’re low maintenance and put on a spectacular show which gets bigger and better every year.
+They prefer to grow in partial shade in moist but well drained and fertile soils however they can tolerate full sun if the soil is reliably moist (but not boggy) throughout summer.
+Having a diverse range of size, colours and form, there is a Hydrangea for every garden, from large country plot to small urban courtyards and pots!

 How to plant

-• Soak the roots in water for 3-6 hours prior to planting.
-Prepare a hole large enough to accommodate the roots so that they will be fully submerged after planting.
-Any top growth, including stems and branches should remain above the soil surface after planting.
-Ensure the hole is the correct depth so that the soil is level with the point at which the roots meet the stem.
+— Prepare a space in the border for planting - dig it over so that the soil is soft and crumbly, remove weeds and check whether any neighbouring plants need to be cut back or reduced to avoid them smothering or competition with thenew shrub.
+Dig a hole large enough to accommodate the roots so that the full root system will be completely submerged in the soil after planting.
+The stem should remain above the soil surface, ensure the hole is the correct depth so that the soil is level with the point at which the roots meet the stem.

-• Improve the initial growing conditions by digging in some organic matter like compost or leaf mould to the planting hole, this soft texture will help the roots settle in and grow.
+— Improve the immediate growing conditions by digging in some organic matter like compost or leaf mould to the area.
+Adding compost to the planting hole provides a soft and easy medium which will help the roots settle in and grow.

-• When the shrub is in place, backfill the hole and firm down.
-Water thoroughly to settle the soil around the roots and hydrate the plant.
+— When the shrub is in place, with the best branched or most attractive side facing into the garden, backfill the hole and firm down.
+Water thoroughly to settle the soil around the roots and hydrate the area.

-• When planting into the garden, choose a position in partial shade.
-Hydrangea prefers a moist but well-drained soil.
+— When planting into the garden, choose a position in partial shade.
+Hydrangeas prefer a moist but well-drained soil.

-• Water when planted and regularly for the first year while the plant establishes.
-Once established, watering should only be necessary in particularly dry spells.
+— Water after planting and continue to water regularly for the first year while the plant settles in.
+Once established, watering is only needed during dry/warm spells and if the soil starts to dry out.

 Aftercare